robotics-upo/nix_simulator/README.md

 The following characteristics are still pending:

-- Add a thermal and a RGB camera to the sensing head
+-[] Add a thermal and a RGB camera to the sensing head -[] Add noise to the odometry estimation
-- Add noise to the odometry estimation
+-[] Add motor to the flipper in the raposaNG platform -[] Add simulated imu, mainly to use with MCL3D
-- Add motor to the flipper in the raposaNG platform
+-[] Add more noise to odometry